iosg073/Notes-CODE-Django-1st-Repo/readme.md

 You should **NEVER** edit the migration files manually.
 Instead, edit the models files and let django figure out what to generate from them by running `makemigrations` again.

+You **should** commit the migration files into git, however.
+They are crucial for other people who want to run their own app.

 When you've made all the changes you think you need, go ahead and run: